seaflow-uw/seaflow-website/content/authors/admin/_index.md

 My research delves into the mechanics governing marine ecosystems and the critical role biological processes play in carbon cycling.
 As a marine ecologist, I specialize in studying microbial communities - including viruses, bacteria, phytoplankton, and grazers - across various spatial scales, from the microscopic to ocean basins.
 My approach is quantitative and inherently interdisciplinary, blending mathematical and simulation modeling with statistical analysis of complex datasets.
-I conduct fieldwork - deploying SeaFlow, our shipboard underway flow cytometer - to collect the necessary data for testing and refining our theoretical models of microbial interactions and their impact on the marine carbon cycle, thus enhancing our predictive understanding of these complex systems.
+I conduct fieldwork - deploying SeaFlow, our shipboard underway flow cytometer - to collect the necessary data for testing our theoretical models and enhancing our predictive understanding of the marine carbon cycle.